Dimillian/DMCustomTransitions/README.md

 No cocoapods, no complicated stuff, just an example and a set of classes in **/transitions**

-There is a base class that each transition subclass, to use one of those transition in your project you need to import the transition you want + the base class `DMCustomTransition`
+There is a base class that each transition subclass, to use one of those transition in your project you need to import the transition you want + the base class `DMBaseTransition`